-The Greenville Technical College Child Development Center (CDC) provides a training ground/lab school setting for students enrolled in the Early Care and Education program, while providing quality child care for children six weeks through five years of age.
+The Margaret Mills Cubbage Child Development Center (CDC) at Greenville Technical College provides a training ground/lab school setting for students enrolled in the Early Care and Education program, while providing quality child care for children six weeks through five years of age.
 The center’s program revolves around the philosophy that each child has the right to be cared for in a nurturing environment, and that children learn through play and hands-on experiences.
 Child care services at our nationally-accredited center are available for Greenville Tech students, faculty and staff, and the community.

 For more information, call (864) 250-8080.